top of page

 Vertical rock wall on hike leading to summit of Pinto Mountain in Joshua Tree National Park

-However, after making good progress we were forced to turn around when the path became more challenging than we were comfortable tackling.
+Despite making significant progress, we had to turn back when the path became more difficult than we felt comfortable handling.

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park